The Freteval Forest – Operation Sherwood

 In early 1944 a plan was in preparation to concentrate evaders into areas that would be safely isolated from an Allied advance, and from the expected German withdrawal.
 By this stage of the war all escape lines were experiencing many problems with the movement of evaders from Belgium and Northern France to the Pyrenees due to Allied aircraft targeting communications, railways and river and road bridges.
-The provision of food was becoming a problem in the large towns and cities and safe-houses were being compromised.
-Evaders could not easily be moved along the lines and a number of ‘choke points’ had been identified by MI9 that had to be cleared.
+The provision of food was becoming a problem in the large towns and cities, and safe-houses were being compromised.
+Evaders could no longer be moved easily along the lines and several ‘choke points’ were developing, identified by MI9 as needing to be cleared.

-From mid 1943, MI9, working along side MIS-X, developed a plan called Operation Marathon.
-The plan focussed on three forest areas: near Rennes in Brittany, near Chateaudun and in the Belgian/French Ardennes.
+From mid 1943, MI9, working alongside MI-X, developed a plan called Operation Marathon.
+The plan focussed on three forested areas: near Rennes in Brittany, near Chateaudun and in the Belgian/French Ardennes.
 MI9 proposed that once the battle for France began all evaders at ‘choke points’ should be moved to one of the forest areas nearest to them.
 This would then ensure that they were not trapped behind the front lines and also ensure that they were not in the direct battle areas

 However, Jubalt and Hakspill who, who were still paid by the gendarmerie, started work immediately on their designated job of organising the countryside.
-Working from safe-houses and from the forest, they had the respect and support of the local people who ‘watched out’ for them.
-Water locations were found, arms dumps plotted, safe-houses arranged, couriers and organisers appointed.
-Farmers, millers, doctors, and bakers were all recruited from loyal Frenchmen.
+Working from safe-houses and from the forest, they enjoyed the respect and support of the local people who ‘watched out’ for them.
+Water sources were located, arms dumps plotted, safe-houses arranged, couriers and organisers appointed.
+Farmers, millers, doctors and bakers were all recruited from loyal Frenchmen.
 For security reasons the radio operator was moved ten miles away to the town of Moulineauf.
-Mme Jubalt ran a safe-house and the Jubalts’ young daughters, although still at school, became couriers for airmen.
+Mme Jubalt ran a safe-house and the Jubalt’s young daughters, although still at school, became couriers for airmen.

 It is difficult to imagine what life in France was like in 1944.
 Everything was rationed to insufficient quantities.
 To obtain food, clothes and shoes was virtually impossible.
 In addition there was no fuel or petrol for cooking, heating or driving.